Key Highlights

 1. Pinpoint Your Ideal Customers with Targeted Buyer Personas

-2. Leveraging Different Content Types to Drive Engagement in SaaS
+2. Implementing Different Content Types to Drive Engagement in SaaS

 Ebooks: Often used as lead magnets, these are helpful in acquiring visitor information and driving them further into your sales funnel.